shini4i/argo-watcher/docs/reference/api.md

 - Request and response bodies are JSON.
 - A submitted task returns `202 Accepted` with its id.
 - Validation failures return `406 Not Acceptable` with an `error` field naming the problem.
+- Request bodies are capped at 1 MiB; a larger one returns `413 Request Entity Too Large`.
+- `GET /api/v1/tasks` returns at most 1000 tasks per request, which is also its default page size.
 - Authentication failures return `401 Unauthorized`, and `503 Service Unavailable` when the credential could not be checked because the OIDC provider was unreachable.
 - Server-side problems return `500 Internal Server Error`.